 Epidemic and pandemic preparedness

-The IFRC and our National Societies engage and train people worldwide in epidemic preparedness and response.
-We help them prevent, detect and quickly respond to outbreaks—saving countless lives and promoting healthier communities.
+The IFRC and our National Societies engage and support people worldwide in epidemic and pandemic preparedness and response.
+We help them prepare for, prevent, detect and quickly respond to infectious disease outbreaks—saving countless lives and promoting healthier communities.

 What are epidemics and pandemics?